 Falcons and Black Knights play Saturday, Nov.
 3, in West Point, NY.

-Blane Morgan is in his 11th season overall and sixth as offensive coordinator and quarterbacks coach at the Academy.
+Blane Morgan is in his 12th season overall and seventh as offensive coordinator and quarterbacks coach at the Academy.

 Morgan helped develop 2008 graduate Shaun Carney into one of the top quarterbacks in school history.
 Carney finished his brilliant four-year run as the Air Force career leader in passing touchdowns, yards and total offense.

 Morgan also brought along four-year starter Tim Jefferson, who exploded on the scene in 2008 to earn MWC freshman of the year honors, the first for a player in school history.
 Jefferson moved into the starting position and won his first five starts, finished 5-3 overall as a starter and became the first freshman starting quarterback ever in a bowl game in school history.
 Jefferson continued his fine play and was the first quarterback in school history to lead his team to four bowl games.
 He is also the winningest quarterback in school history with 28 wins.
-In addition, Air Force's offense has ranked as one of the top units in the conference the last five seasons.
-Air Force finished third in the conference in scoring (34.9) and second in total offense (454.8) last year.
-The Falcons finished second in the conference in scoring and total offense with averages of 29.9 points and 419.4 yards per game in 2007.
-The team was fourth in scoring at 26.7 points per game and averaged 348.8 yards per game with a first-year starter and a freshman at starting quarterback in 2008.
+In addition, Air Force's offense has ranked as one of the top units in the conference the last six seasons.
+Air Force finished third in the conference in total offense (418.8) last year.
+Air Force set a new single-season school record in 2011 with 454 points, while the scoring average ranked fourth all-time.
+In addition, Air Force also ranked third in school history with 43 rushing touchdowns and fourth with 16 passing TDs.
+The team's 60.3 completion percentage was second-best in AFA history.

 Prior to his current position, Morgan was wide receivers coach for two years and a junior varsity assistant before that.